 African motifs and wild animals informed Jaime Hayon’s Duck Elefant vase for Bosa.
-Available at DDC in two colorways, each glazed ceramic vessel is accentuated with precious-metal details.
+Available at DDC in multiple colorways, each glazed ceramic vessel is accentuated with precious-metal details.

 Made of hand-cast resin, the Forest Art-Range Dot cheese platter from Dinosaur Designs is well-equipped for dinner parties; an inlaid cup holds olives or EVOO, while a matching knife encourages sharing.

 Designed by Marco Sironi for Ichendorf, the Piuma teapot is made from borosilicate glass—an elegantly thin, durable material that’s tough enough for the dishwasher.

 Created in collaboration with chefs, the slip-cast porcelain bowls by Philadelphia studio Felt+Fat are made to last, even in the busiest of restaurants.

 Mette Hay, cofounder of her namesake homeware as brand, teamed up with Danish chef Frederik Bille Brahe to create a collection of kitchen essentials, including these playfully puffy jugs and gold-toned cutlery.

 The Bud Vase has been part of Heath Ceramics’s collection since Edith Heath designed it, in the 1950s.
 The vessel was reintroduced by the company this year with Cosmos, a glossy, dark blue glaze.

 Daniel Libeskind made this stainless-steel Water Tower container for Alessi as a tribute to architect Aldo Rossi, who was interested in the relationship between urban planning and domestic life.